wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 BY GILBERT J. HUNT,

-Author of a number of anonymous Publications, id prose and verse. ,
+Author of a number of anonymous Publications, in prose and verse.

-n The good of his couttfryxuas the pride of his heart." — Decatur's victory.
+"The good of his couttfryxuas the pride of his heart."--Decatur's victory.

 CONTAINING, ALSO, A SKETCH OF THE LATE

-ALGERIJNE WAR;
+ALGERINE WAR ;

-And the treaty concluded with the Dexj of Algiers
+And the treaty concluded with the Dey of Algiers :
 The Commercial Treaty with Great Britain, and the Treaty concluded with the
-Creek A nation of Indians,
+Creek Nation of Indians.

 NEW-YORK,
 PUBLISHED AND SOLD FOR THE AUTHOR,
 BY DAVID LONGWORTH,
 11 Park.

-X. Dessoues Printer, no. 7, Murray-st.
+J. DESNOUES Printer, no. 7, Murray-st.

-" 1816.""

-^
+1816.

+[page break]

-Southern District of Jf em-Tori, «i.
+Southern District of New-York, as.

-BE it remembered, that on the twelfth day of July, in the forty first year of the indepen- dence of the United States of America, 6ILBERT J. HUNT, of the said district hath deposited in this office the title of a Book, the right whereof he claims as author ana proprietor, in the words and figures following, to wit: — u The Late War between the United States and Great Britain, from June 1812 to February 1815, written in the ancient historical style, by Gilbert J. Hunt, author of a number of anonymous publications in prose and verse.
+BE it remembered, that on the twelfth day of July, in the forty first year of the independence of the United States of America, GILBERT J. HUNT, of the said district hath deposited in this office the title of a Book, the right whereof he claims as author and proprietor, in the words and figures following, to wit: -- " The Late War between the United States and Great Britain, from June 1812 to February 1815, written in the ancient historical style, by Gilbert J. Hunt, author of a number of anonymous publications in prose and verse.

-The good of hit country was the pride of his heart. — Decatur's Victory.
+The good of his country was the pride of his heart. -- Decatur's Victory.

-Containing, also, a sketch of the late Algerine War and the Treaty concluded with the Bey of Algiers', the Commercial Treaty with Great Britain, and the Treaty concluded with the Creek nation of Indians."
+Containing, also, a sketch of the late Algerine War and the Treaty concluded with the Dey of Algiers ; the Commercial Treaty with Great Britain, and the Treaty concluded with the Creek nation of Indians."

-In conformity to the act of the congress of the United Stales, entitled" An act for the encouragement of learning, by securing the copies of Maps, Charts, and Books to the authors and proprietors of such copies, during the time therein mentioned ;" and also to an act, entitled " an act supplementary to an act, entitled an act for the encouragement of learning, by securing the copies of Maps, Charts, and Books, to the authors and proprietors of such copies, during the times therein mentioned, and extending the bene- fits thereof to the arts of designing, engraving and etching historical and other prints."
+In conformity to the act of the congress of the United Stales, entitled " An act for the encouragement of learning, by securing the copies of Maps, Charts, and Books to the authors and proprietors of such copies, during the time therein mentioned ;" and also to an act, entitled " an act supplementary to an act, entitled an act for the encouragement of learning, by securing the copies of Maps, Charts, and Books, to the authors and proprietors of such copies, during the times therein mentioned, and extending the benefits thereof to the arts of designing, engraving and etching historical and other prints."

-THEKON RUDD.
+THERON RUDD.
-Clerk of the Southern District of New-York,
+Clerk of the Southern District of New-York.

+[page break]

 PREFACE.

-THE records of truth have been esteemed By men in all ages ; but when connected with his- tory, especially that of our own country, they
-J become doubly interesting.
+THE records of truth have been esteemed by men in all ages ; but when connected with history, especially that of our own country, they become doubly interesting.

-The work here presented to the public, 'is a

-?s faithful statement of the principal facts which

-took place during the Late War between the

-United States and Great Britain.
-It was writ-

-v ten not only for the author's amusement, but to

-*i condense, in as concise a manner as his talents

-would allow him, those prominent circumstances

-which ought to live forever in the American

-J? memory.
+The work here presented to the public, is a faithful statement of the principal facts which took place during the Late War between the United States and Great Britain.
+It was written not only for the author's amusement, but to condense, in as concise a manner as his talents would allow him, those prominent circumstances which ought to live forever in the American memory.

-He has avoided every expression or sentiment r that might wound the most delicate ear, and r endeavoured throughout to inculcate the prin- ciples of virtue, liberty and patriotism.^
+He has avoided every expression or sentiment that might wound the most delicate ear, and endeavoured throughout to inculcate the principles of virtue, liberty and patriotism.

-Zealous as the author is to record whatever jv in his opinion redounds to the honor of his be-
-I loved country, he believes he has, in no instance
+Zealous as the author is to record whatever in his opinion redounds to the honor of his beloved country, he believes he has, in no instance

-I
+[4]

 overstepped the modesty of truth, or suffered his passions to triumph over his prudence.
 He has had recourse, principally, to official documents ; and, where these failed, to private accounts, well authenticated.
-He, therefore, commits his work to the public candour, apologising only for any deject in the style, which lie hopes nill not he less pleasing for being an humble imita- tion of the oriental.
+He, therefore, commits his work to the public candour, apologising only for any defect in the style, which he hopes nill not he less pleasing for being an humble imitation of the oriental.

-Should this effort succeed, he intends publish- ing, in the same mode of writing, the History of England, from the time of Julius Cesar to the commencement of the American Revolution, and the History of America, including the Revolutionary war, from that period to the commencement of this work.
+Should this effort succeed, he intends publishing, in the same mode of writing, the History of England, from the time of Julius Cesar to the commencement of the American Revolution, and the History of America, including the Revolutionary war, from that period to the commencement of this work.

 G. J. HUNT,

-mz
+[page break]

 TABLE OF CONTENTS.

-PAOS.
+PAGE

 CHAP.
-I — President's Message — Causes of the War

-— Energetic Measures ¦proposed li
+I--President's Message--Causes of the War--Energetic Measures proposed 15

 CHAP.
-II — Report of the Committee — Declaration of
+II--Report of the Committee--Declaration of War.

-War.
 20

 CHAP.
-Ill-Reception of the Declaration of War in
-Great Britain — her friends in America
+III--Reception of the Declaration of War in Great Britain--her friends in America--Caleb Strong--Hartford Convention.
-— Caleb Strong — Hartford Convention.
 28

 CHAP.
-IV-John Henry— Elijah Parish.
+IV--John Henry--Elijah Parish.
 29

 CHAP.
-V — American Army — Militia — Navy — Bri-
-tish Navy — Rogers' first Cruise — capture of the U. S. brig Nautilus— removal of aliens beyond tide-water 32
+V--American Army--Militia--Navy--British Navy--Rogers' first Cruise--capture of the U. S. brig Nautilus--removal of aliens beyond tide-water 32

-CHAP VI — Hull's expedition — he enters Canada, and encamps at Sandwich — issues his Procla- mation — retreats to Detroit.
+CHAP VI--Hull's expedition--he enters Canada, and encamps at Sandwich--issues his Proclamation--retreats to Detroit.
 36

 CHAP.
-Vll-HulVs expedition — surrender of his army and the whole Michigan Territory his trial and pardon by the President — cap- ture of Mkhilimackinack 4#
+VII--Hull's expedition--surrender of his army and the whole Michigan Territory his trial and pardon by the President--capture of Michilimackinack 48

 A2

+[vi]

-VI TABLE OF CONTENTS.
+TABLE OF CONTENTS.

-Page,
+PAGE.

-GHAP.
-VIII— Capture of the British frigate Gver- riere, by the United States' frigate Con- stitution, captain Hull — capture of the
-Alert sloop of roar, by captain Porter, in the Essex.
+CHAP.
+VIII--Capture of the British frigate Guerriere, by the United States' frigate Constitution, captain Hull--capture of the Alert sloop of war, by captain Porter, in the Essex.
 48

 CHAP.
-IX — Attack on SackeWs Harbor — affair of Ogdensburgh — British drove from St.
-Regh, by the Troy militia under major
-Young — the brigs Adams and Caledonia re-captured by capt.
+IX--Attack on Sackett's Harbor--affair of Ogdensburgh--British drove from St. Regis, by the Troy militia under major Young--the brigs Adams and Caledonia re-captured by capt.
 Elliot, near fort Erie.
 52

 CHAP.
-X — Battle of Queenslown — the British Gen.
+X--Battle of Queenslown--the British Gen. Brock killed.

-Brock killed.
 56

 CHAP.
-XI — Gen. Smythe succeeds Gen. Van Rens- selaer — his attempt to cross the Niagara, and failure — causes.
+XI--Gen. Smythe succeeds Gen. Van Rensselaer--his attempt to cross the Niagara, and failure--causes.
 61

 CHAP.
-XII — Capture of the sloop of war, Frolic of
-22 guns, by the United Slates' sloop of war Wasp of 18 guns.
+XII--Capture of the sloop of war, Frolic of 22 guns, by the United Slates' sloop of war Wasp of 18 guns.
 64

 CHAP.
-XIII— Capture of the British frigate Macedo- nian, by Com.
-Decatur, in the frigate
-United States — brig Vixen captured by the British frigate Southampton.
+XIII--Capture of the British frigate Macedonian, by Com.
+Decatur, in the frigate United States--brig Vixen captured by the British frigate Southampton.
 67

 CHAP.
-XIV — Affairs in the north— skirmishes— bat- tle of Frenchtorvn, on the river Raisin — capture of Gen. Winchester's army — massacre of American prisoners.
+XIV--Affairs in the north--skirmishes--battle of Frenchtown, on the river Raisin--capture of Gen. Winchester's army--massacre of American prisoners.
 72

 CHAP.
-XV— Capture of the British frigate Java, by

-the United State* frigate Constitution, 79
+XV--Capture of the British frigate Java, by the United States frigate Constitution.
+79

+[vii]

-TABLE OF CONTENTS, Tli
+TABLE OF CONTENTS

-Pace.
+PAGE.

 CHAP.
-XVI — Com.
-Rogers* return from a second cruise — capture of the United States brig
-Viper — the General Armstrong and a
+XVI--Com.
+Rogers' return from a second cruise--capture of the United States brig Viper--the General Armstrong and a British frigate--privateering 84
-Britishfrigate — privateering 84

 CHAP.
-XVII — Capture and burning of Ogdensbug'i

-by the British.
+XVII--Capture and burning of Ogdensbugh by the British.
 90

 CHAP.
-XVIII— Capture of the Peacock of IS guns by Ihiited States sloop of niar Hornet of IS gu?is — reluvn of the Chesapeake from a cruize.
+XVIII--Capture of the Peacock of 18 guns by United States sloop of niar Hornet of 18 guns--return of the Chesapeake from a cruize.
 93

 CHAP.
-XIX — Capture of Little York in upper Ca. nada — the destruction of the American army prevented by the precaution of Gen.
+XIX--Capture of Little York in upper Canada--the destruction of the American army prevented by the precaution of Gen. Pike--his death.
-Pike — his death.
 98

 CHAP.
-XX — Sketches of the History of America.
+XX--Sketches of the History of America.
 108

 CHAP.
-XXl-Depredations in the Chesapeake — Havre- de-Grace burnt by the British under Ad- miral Cockburn — attack on Crany Island
-— Hampton taken by the British — out- rages.
+XXI--Depredations in the Chesapeake--Havrede-Grace burnt by the British under Admiral Cockburn--attack on Crany Island--Hampton taken by the British--outrages.
 114

 CHAP.
-XXII— Bayard and Galatin sail for St. Pc- tersburgh — the British compelled to aban- don the siege of fort Meigs. \22
+XXII--Bayard and Galatin sail for St. Petersburgh--the British compelled to abandon the siege of fort Meigs.
+122

 CHAP.
-XXIII — Surrender of fort George and fort
-Erie to the Americans — General Brown drives the British from before SackcWs
-Harbor, 7vith great Inss — Gens.
-Hinder and Chandler made prisoners at Forty
+XXIII--Surrender of fort George and fort Erie to the Americans--General Brown drives the British from before Sackett's Harbor, with great loss--Gens.
+Hinder and Chandler made prisoners at Forty Mile Creek.
+125

-Mile Creek.
-12$
+[viii]

-Vlil TABLE OF CONTENTS.
+TABLE OF CONTENTS.

-Passt:.
+PAGE.

 CHAP.
-XXIV— Capture of the Chesapeake— Com.
+XXIV--Capture of the Chesapeake--Com.
 Decatur blockaded in New-London.
 129

 CHAP.
-XXV— Capture nf Col. Boerstler and Major
-Chapm, with their command — treatment of prisoners — Major Chapm' s escape.
+XXV--Capture nf Col. Boerstler and Major Chapin, with their command--treatment of prisoners--Major Chapin' s escape.
 136

 CHAP.
-XXVI — Capture of Fort Schlosser and Black
-Rock — Gen. Dearborn resigns his com- mand to Gen. Boyd, on account nf sick- ness — the Six Nations declare war against
+XXVI--Capture of Fort Schlosser and Black Rock--Gen. Dearborn resigns his com- mand to Gen. Boyd, on account nf sick- ness--the Six Nations declare war against
 Canada.
 139

 CHAP.
-XXVII — Affairs on Lake Ontario, between the fleets of Com.
+XXVII--Affairs on Lake Ontario, between the fleets of Com.
 Chauncey and Sir
 James Yeo.
 144

 CHAP.
+XXVIII--Affairs on Lake Champlain--pil-
-XXVIII — Affairs on Lake Champlain — pil- lage of Pittsburgh by the British — bom- bardment of Burlington — depredations committed in the Chesapeake, andalmg the coast.
+lage of Pittsburgh by the British--bom- bardment of Burlington--depredations committed in the Chesapeake, andalmg the coast.
 147

 CHAP.
-XXIX— Major Croghan defeats the British and Indians, under Gen. Proctor, in their attack on Fort Stephenson, Lower San- dusky.
+XXIX--Major Croghan defeats the British and Indians, under Gen. Proctor, in their attack on Fort Stephenson, Lower San- dusky.
 151

 CHAP.
-XXX — British schooner Dominica, of 14 guns, captured by the privateer Decatur, of 7 guns — U. S. brig Argus captured by the Pelican — capture of the Boxer by the U. S. brig Enterprise.
+XXX--British schooner Dominica, of 14
+guns, captured by the privateer Decatur, of 7 guns--U. S. brig Argus captured by the Pelican--capture of the Boxer by the U. S. brig Enterprise.
 I5f

 CHAP.
-XXXI— Ca; Jure of the British fleet on Lake Erie, by the American fleet under Com.
+XXXI--Ca; Jure of the British fleet on Lake Erie, by the American fleet under Com.
 Perry.
 161